molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 ## Getting Started

-The guide will take you from nothing in the product to having a small deployment with data to query.
+The guide will take you from nothing in the product to having a small database with data to query.
 Its purpose is to get you up and running quickly, while simultaneously teaching you how to use the product.
 While this tutorial will populate most information for you, there will be inputs required from you in the code snippets (indicated by <> symbols)

 ### Getting A Token